Command Reference | |||

 Sometimes, the hand needs to be repositioned on the keyboard, which is what this call does.
 This function positions the hand such that the index finger will be above the supplied key (the other fingers shift as well).

-hand right | left
++manual> ISA point-hand-at-key hand right | left to-key symbol or string

-hand should be either right or left
+hand should be either right

 to-key should be the name of a key as per PRESS-KEY.